-Kakiae Namasu

-During the Edo period, farmers began cultivating edible chrysanthemums in their gardens and fields.
+Kakiae Namasu During the Edo period, farmers began cultivating edible chrysanthemums in their gardens and fields.
 The plants, enjoyed in Niigata and Yamagata, get their name Kaki-no-moto from the belief that chrysanthemums were planted at the "base of fences" (kakine no moto) or "under persimmon trees" (kaki-no-ki no moto).

-Tare-Katsudon

-(Sauced Pork Cutlet Bowl)

-Niigata, an early adopter of

-Western cuisine, saw the birth

-of tare-katsudon in the early

-Showa period as a popular

-street food.
-The thinly fried

-cutlets were likely designed

-for busy merchants who

-needed a quick meal.
-Today.

-Niigata City remains one of Japan's top consumers of

-The Resilient Producers Who Sustained Niigata's Food Culture Many rice paddies in Niigata had poor drainage, forcing farmers to cultivate rice while standing waist-deep in water.
+Tare-Katsudon (Sauced Pork Cutlet Bowl) Niigata, an early adopter of Western cuisine, saw the birth of tare-katsudon in the early Showa period as a popular street food.
+The thinly fried cutlets were likely designed for busy merchants who needed a quick meal Today Niigata City remains one of Japan's top consumers of Farmers The Resilient Producers Who Sustained Niigata's Food Culture Many rice paddies in Niigata had poor drainage, forcing farmers to cultivate rice while standing waist-deep in water.
 Wealthy landowners often held banquets to show appreciation for their tenant farmers, introducing elements of ryotei dining culture to rural communities.
 The farmers' tradition of serving simple yet abundant meals remains a characteristic of Niigata's food culture today.
-Borrowing Land (Tenant Farmers) (Gono)
+Cultivation and Supported Cultural Development These landowners employed farmers as tenants, using their economic power to interact with cultural figures and politicians, thus fostering the growth of banquet and ryotei culture.
+They also played a role in food distribution and sake brewing.
+Even on a national scale, Niigata was home to many influential landlords, known as Senchobu Jinushi (Jandowners with over 1,000 hectares of Jand).
+Borrowing Land (Tenant Farmers)

+Wealthy Landowners

+Powerful Landowners Who Led Rice

 Lending Land (Landowners)